 A break room is available in Derby Records Office, where you are free to eat your own food.
 A drinks machine is also accessible.

 If you cannot visit in person, they offer a research service.
 They also provide a list of Record Agents, who, for a fee, can conduct research on your behalf.

-Derbyshire Archives is a member of the CARN (County Archive Research Network).
+Derbyshire Archives accepts the Archives Card.
 If you wish to use the Office's computers, you are required to show your Derbyshire Library Card, which you can register for if you do not already have them.
 You have to show ID showing your name and address to register for a card.